 - Preserve evidence: Maintain logs and document actions taken for forensic analysis and regulatory reporting

-- Engage experts: Work with cybersecurity professionals and legal counsel to guide remediation and compliance efforts
+- Engage experts: Work with cyber security professionals and legal counsel to guide remediation and compliance efforts

 Obligations vary depending on location, industry, and the nature of the data breached.
 Common requirements include: